orb-community/orb-website/docs/docs.md

 5. Review and confirm your sink details and click **Save**.
 ![](./img/sink_save.png)

-6. View your newly created Sink in the *All Sinks* list.
+6. View your newly created sink in the *All Sinks* list.
 ![](./img/new_sink_list.png)

 ### Create a Policy

- Policies tell Agents which metrics to collect and how to collect them.
+ Policies tell agents which metrics to collect and how to collect them.

 1. Navigate to **Dataset Explorer** > **Policy Management**, and then click **New Policy**.
 ![](./img/new_policy.png)